KramerEd/nft-market/README.md

 # nft-market

-This is a simple React Native gallery
+This is a simple React Native gallery, with image details.

+To run it type in terminal "npm start"